PDP #7: Why Do You Need a CTO?

 The role and responsibilities of the CTO may vary across companies and industries.
 But one thing remains the same for every CTO: they have to stay up-to-date with the latest trends and technologies that could disrupt their business.

 In general, the main tasks of a CTO include:

 - Empathizing with employees and guiding them in the period of uncertainty and confusion.

 - Understanding how technology can help achieve company goals.

 - Working with senior stakeholders, and other c-level executives to determine values and mission, and plan for short and long-term goals.

-Peter Shankar, Chief Technology Officer at Equity Multiple, joins the new episode of the Product Drama podcast to share his story and experience of what it takes to be a tech c-level executive in the real estate investing company, and what his job looks like day-to-day.
+Peter Shankar, Chief Technology Officer at Equity Multiple, joins the new episode of the Product Drama podcast to share his story and experience of what it takes to be a tech c-level executive in the real estate investing company and his job looks like day-to-day.

-This episode will be especially useful for companies that are thinking of adding a CTO to their team, as well as for those who dream and plan of landing a tech executive role one day.
+This episode will be beneficial for companies thinking of adding a CTO to their team and those who dream and plan to land a tech executive role one day.